Medicare National Correct Coding Initiative (NCCI) Edits

 NCCI updates the PTP and MUE files on a quarterly basis.
 However, there may be instances in which a change is needed outside of those quarterly timeframes and a replacement file is necessary.
 CMS issued replacement files with the following changes:

-The NCCI Contractor is able to address general questions and concerns about the NCCI program and edits.
+The NCCI program is able to address general questions and concerns about the NCCI program and edits.
 Claim-specific inquiries must be directed to the MAC because NCCI edits are implemented by the MACs as part of routine claim processing.
 This includes appeals of NCCI-related denials; see Submitting an Appeal below.

 The NCCI program cannot answer questions outside of our scope or about other CMS programs.
 For example, we cannot answer questions about modifiers not associated with NCCI, Local Coverage Determinations, changes to code descriptors or status indicators.